ArduPilot/ardupilot_wiki/plane/source/docs/px4fmu-plus-px4io-wiring.rst

 receivers, and Spektrum DSM,DSM2, and DSM-X Satellite receivers.
 For traditional single-wire-per-channel (PWM) receivers a PPM encoder can be used to convert the receiver outputs to PPM-SUM.
-Information about compatible receivers and how they are connected can be found in :ref:`this wiki page <common-pixhawk-and-px4-compatible-rc-transmitter-and-receiver-systems>`.
+Information about compatible receivers and how they are connected can be found in :ref:`this wiki page <common-rc-systems>`.

 .. figure:: ../../../images/FRSkyTaranis.jpg
    :target: ../_images/FRSkyTaranis.jpg